Adam-Grinbergs/RBC-Statements/readme.md

 ## Installation
 1. Clone or download this repository
 2. Go to the RBC website and download your credit card statements.
-They only keep them going back 7 years, so make sure you get them all!
+RBC only maintains records going back 7 years, so make sure you get them all!
 3. Copy the credit card PDF statements into `~\CC\files`
 ## Using the tool
 1. Open your command line and navigate to the project root folder (`CC`)